No one really thinks about their tires until something happens—like getting a flat tire due to tire damage or hitting an object in the road.

-You can buy tire and wheel coverage on a new or used vehicle that will cover damages caused by road hazards such as glass, metal, potholes, debris, etc. In addition to paying for the damage, the policy will also pick up any towing charges for road hazard damage.
-The policy will pay to repair or replace flat tires and wheels damaged from road hazards.
+You can buy tire and wheel coverage on a new or used vehicle, and it will cover damage caused by road hazards such as glass, metal, potholes, or debris.
+In addition to paying for the damage, the policy will pick up any towing charges for road-hazard damage.
 Deductible limits and mileage limitations will vary by plan.

 Vehicle Protection Program

 Vehicle protection programs or mechanical breakdown insurance (MBI) plans are often offered by a car dealership when you purchase a new car.
 The program may or may not cover tire and wheel repair or replacement due to a road hazard.

 You will need to read the contract and have the salesperson explain the terms in detail before purchasing a vehicle protection program.

 Be Aware of Coverage Exclusions

 Depending on what type of tire plan you purchase, there will be some exclusions to coverage.
 Some common exclusions include:

 - Wheel replacement: Very few warranties/tire policies cover wheel or rim replacement.
 The cost of aluminum wheels is high, and many manufacturers will opt to repair rather than replace rims.
 They may only offer to replace the rim if the damage is too severe for the tire to hold air when inflated.

 - Alignments: Hitting a large pothole or colliding with other road debris can cause a car to become misaligned.
 Most road-hazard policies or tire insurance plans will not pay for your vehicle to be aligned.

 - Curb damage: Some plans exclude curb damage.
 Curbs made out of granite materials, often with sharp corners, can slash through tires.